 Stay Safe Whilst Barbecuing

-The next time you barbecue, ensure a safe and enjoyable experience by keeping the following tips in mind:
+The next time you barbecue for a party or just family, ensure a safe and enjoyable experience by keeping the following tips in mind:

 - Always keep your BBQ in good working order, and never use it if you suspect a problem.